karekarmandar/ensek-qa-technical-test/test-cases/API/Ensek-API-TestCases.md

 -  pm.expect(true).to.be.true;
 - });

-- // 6) (Optional) Save it as a collection variable for later use
+- // 6) Save it as a collection variable for later use
 - pm.collectionVariables.set("orders_before_today", String(countBeforeToday));

-- // 7) (Optional) Also log to Postman Console
+- // 7)  Also log to Postman Console
 - console.log("Orders before today (UTC):", countBeforeToday);